2023 Solar Incentives Guide for Garden City, SC - Tax Credits & Rebates

 Federal Solar Incentives

-When people think of solar incentives, federal incentives might be the first thing that comes to mind.
-You've likely heard of the Federal Solar Investment Tax Credit, or ITC.
-The ITC is a tax credit equal to a predetermined percentage of the money you spend on your solar system.
+When thinking about solar incentives, federal incentives are likely the first thing that comes to mind.
+The Federal Solar Investment Tax Credit, or ITC, is the most commonly known federal solar incentive.
+The ITC provides you with a tax credit for a predetermined percentage of your solar system's cost.

-Click here to learn more about the new Inflation Reduction Act.
-To understand how the new Clean Energy Credit might apply to you, speak with your local Garden City solar installation company.
+More information about the new Inflation Reduction Act can be found here.
+To best understand how the new Clean Energy Credit will apply to you, get in touch with your local Garden City solar installation company.

 State & Local Solar Incentives